-We are staring down the barrel of a hot, and likely quite wet, summer, which isn't great news if your home is susceptible to mould or damp problems.
+This is not great news if your home is susceptible to unsightly and unhealthy mould or damp problems.

-While dehumidifiers have been shown to be an effective way to reduce condensation and limit the impacts of persistent dampness and mould, they can also be expensive.
-The models we've reviewed cost anywhere from $99 up to over $1000, and there's also the electricity costs to factor in, too.
+Dehumidifiers reduce condensation and limit the impacts of persistent dampness and mould, but they can also be expensive.
+The models we've reviewed cost anywhere from $200 up to over $1699, and there's also the electricity costs to factor in.

-If you have a damp issue but can't quite stretch to spending hundreds of dollars on a dehumidifying appliance, you may have considered picking up a significantly cheaper moisture-absorbing product such as DampRid from your local supermarket or hardware for less than ten bucks.
+If your home has a damp issue but you can't quite stretch to spending hundreds of dollars on a dehumidifying appliance, you may have considered picking up a moisture-absorbing product such as DampRid from your local supermarket or hardware for less than ten bucks.

-But, how effective is a quick supermarket buy in dealing with dampness?
-CHOICE experts put DampRid to the test by measuring its moisture-absorbing capabilities against some dehumidifier appliances.
-Here's what they found.
+But how effective is DampRid in dealing with dampness?
+We put it to the test by measuring its moisture-absorbing capabilities against some dehumidifier appliances.
+Here's what we found.

 What is DampRid?